erroronline1/caro/readme.md

 * user skills and trainings
 * skill fulfilment
 * vendor list
-* order statistics
 * complaints
 * regulatory issues
 * risks

-* training evaluation
+The module provides a structured Excel-export of order statistics to support vendor evaluation based on delivery data.

+Furthermore the module contains the option for training evaluation.
+Evaluations can be edited.

 ![audit screenshot](http://toh.erroronline.one/caro/audit.png)